peteroupc/peteroupc.github.io/colorgen.md

                 0.09708132, 0.7140994])
     END METHOD

-    // NOTE: Clamps outlying components in the result.
+    // NOTE: Clamps components less than 0 or greater than 1 to be 0 or 1,
+    // respectively.
 If that's not
     // desired, omit the use of Clamp01 in the method below.
     METHOD XYZTosRGBD50(xyz)
         rgb=Apply3x3Matrix(xyz, [3.134136, -1.617386, -0.4906622,